Last updated on April 20th, 2020 at 01:05 pm

 Tours are $6 for adults; $4 for children.
 The visitor center/museum is open Thursday through Monday, 9 a.m. – 5 p.m. but closed for lunch 11:45 a.m. to 12:45 p.m., Thursday through Monday.
 Visitor center is closed and tours are not available on Tuesday and Wednesday as well as the holidays of Thanksgiving, Christmas and New Year’s Day.
 The park is open 365 days a year until sunset.

-More for history buffs
+More about Gamble Mansion for history buffs

-- A writer for ghosttowns.com says intrepid history fans can seek out the ruins of the plantation’s sugar mill: “The ruins of the mill after it burned down during the Civil War are three-quarters of a mile from the house.
+- A writer for ghosttowns.com says intrepid history fans can seek out the ruins of the Gambler plantation’s sugar mill: “The ruins of the mill after it burned down during the Civil War are three-quarters of a mile from the house.
 They are not restored and call for some walking into a jungle but it is not difficult and quite interesting,” the site says.

 - An ancient Native American ceremonial mound is preserved in the nearby 10-acre Madira Bickel Mount State Archaeological Site.

 Fort DeSoto Park: One of Florida’s best beaches and a historic fort is a half hour away.